SinTan1729/ReVancedBuilder/README.md

 This repo template will allow one to build [ReVanced](https://github.com/revanced/) apps automatically.
 It uses [telegram.sh](https://github.com/fabianonline/telegram.sh) and [telegram-upload](https://github.com/Nekmo/telegram-upload) to messages.
 Make sure that `Java 17` is installed and selected as default.

 ## How to use
 Just run `./build_revanced <working-directory> (force/clean/experimental)`.
 Might be a good idea to set it up to run periodically using cron.
-I currently use the following in a user crontab:
+I currently use the following in a user crontab to run it everyday at 6 AM:
 ```
 0 6 * * * <full-script-location> <full-working-directory-location>
 ```